Ubaydah/Trivia-App/README.md

 ## About the Stack

-We started the full stack application for you.
 It is designed with some key functional areas:

 ### Backend